Flow Matching for Tabular Data Synthesis: Discussion and Concluding Remarks

 The experimental results demonstrate the performance characteristics of flow-based deep generative models for tabular data synthesis, highlighting how utility and disclosure risk vary across algorithms and datasets.

 \textbf{Performance Comparison (Section~\ref{sec:initres}).} Flow matching models consistently outperform TabDDPM on most datasets, with TabbyFlow generating synthetic data of the highest utility in nearly all cases.
-This increased fidelity is generally accompanied by elevated disclosure risk, reflecting a positive empirical correlation between utility and risk.
-Our most interesting finding is while it is not commonly used in FM studies, using VP path in TabbyFlow has potential to produce better optimised synthetic data with higher utility but lower disclosure risk.
+This increased utility is generally accompanied by an elevated disclosure risk, reflecting a positive empirical correlation between utility and risk.
+An interesting finding is that using a VP path in TabbyFlow can yield higher utility with lower disclosure risk, even though VP paths are not commonly used in FM studies.
 TabSyn remains a reliable benchmark, while TabSynFlow-OT shows targeted improvements over TabSyn in selected cases but not universally.
-These results highlight flow matching—particularly TabbyFlow—as a viable alternative for tabular data synthesis, with trajectory choice gives different performance in terms of data utility and disclosure risk.
+These results highlight flow matching, particularly TabbyFlow, as a viable alternative for tabular data synthesis, with trajectory choice giving different performance in terms of data utility and disclosure risk.

 \textbf{Efficiency via NFEs (Section~\ref{sec:nferes}).} Flow matching models, particularly TabbyFlow-OT and TabSynFlow-OT, demonstrate strong utility with a relatively small number of function evaluations (NFEs), typically between 64 and 128, whereas TabSyn requires substantially more NFEs to reach comparable performance.
-Notably, TabbyFlow can achieve near-optimal utility by NFEs~128, and even at very low budgets (four evaluation steps), meaningful results are observed.
+In particular, TabbyFlow can achieve near-optimal utility within NFEs~128, and even at very low budgets (four evaluation steps), meaningful results are observed.
 The actual impact of NFEs, however, depends heavily on data size, feature complexity, and model architecture.
 For instance, generating small datasets like CH is fast, but larger datasets such as UK or ID require more time and batch-wise processing to avoid out-of-memory errors, particularly on personal computers.
 Overall, lower NFEs values generally reflect greater computational efficiency, making flow-based models especially attractive for resource-constrained environments.